SFU-CMPT-303/.github/profile/README.md

 ## Course Structure and Schedule

-The first part of the course will focus on learning the Rust language itself using the famous [Rust Book](https://doc.rust-lang.org/book/title-page.html).
-The second part of the course will focus on developing a minimal Rust kernel using Philipp Oppermann's excellent blog series on [Writing an OS in Rust](https://os.phil-opp.com/).
+The first part of the course focuses on learning the Rust language itself using the famous [Rust Book](https://doc.rust-lang.org/book/title-page.html).
+The second part of the course focuses on developing a minimal Rust kernel using Philipp Oppermann's excellent blog series on [Writing an OS in Rust](https://os.phil-opp.com/).
 The last part of the course is TBD as there are a few options and decisions will be made later depending on the progress of the first two parts.

-Each week will generally have one quiz & two submissions.
-A quiz will test the course material from the previous week.
-A submission will be due one day before class.
-Students will submit the work they do as they follow the Rust Book and Philipp Oppermann's blog series.
+Each week generally has one quiz & two submissions.
+A quiz tests the course material from the previous week.
+A submission is due at midnight on the day of class.
+Students need to submit the work they do as they follow the Rust Book and Philipp Oppermann's blog series.
 There will be other types of submissions, but this is TBD.

-Lectures will review the material from each submission and study the source code of the Sixth Edition UNIX Operating System.
-We will use the historically significant [Lions' Commentary on UNIX 6th Edition](http://www.lemis.com/grog/Documentation/Lions/).
+Lectures review the material from each submission and study the source code of the Sixth Edition UNIX Operating System.
+We use the historically significant [Lions' Commentary on UNIX 6th Edition](http://www.lemis.com/grog/Documentation/Lions/).
 The goal is to deepen the understanding of basic OS concepts and UNIX's foundational design principles.

 The following is a preliminary schedule.
 It is likely that this will change as the semester progresses.